viveknarang/CatalogAPI/docs/source/index.html.md

 }
 ```

-Use this API endpoint to remove a product group from the product group collection in the database.
+Use this API endpoint to remove a product group from the productgroups collection in the database.
 This call also updates the search index.
 When a product group is deleted, entries of related products in the products collection are also removed.

 ### HTTP Request